Women’s Action Towards Climate Resilience for the Urban Poor

 Rapid urban expansion and increased severe weather events have made slum communities particularly vulnerable to climate change, causing damage, disease and loss of critical livelihoods that disproportionately affect women.

 The Big Idea

-Empower women to conduct climate risk assessments through a partnership model that helps them access and implement both technical and non-technical solutions in their communities.
+Empower women to conduct climate risk assessments for water shortages, extreme heat, flash floods and vector-borne diseases through a partnership model that helps them access and implement both technical and non-technical solutions in their communities.

 Life Changing Impact

-Increases household and community resilience through a range of physical upgrades, and women’s involvement in both familial and city-level decision-making processes.
+Increased household and community resilience through a range of physical upgrades, increased access to city-level initiatives and decision-making, and improved status of women in community and municipal decision-making processes.

-Established formal input channels into multiple municipal climate action plans, and inspired the creation of similar models in six other cities across South Asia.
+Established formal input channels into multiple municipal climate action plans, including those for heat and monsoons, and inspired the creation of similar models in six other cities across South Asia.

 The Mahila Housing Trust (MHT) is empowering women in slum communities to be climate champions for themselves and their cities.
 Slum dwellers the world over face increased exposure to the effects of climate change, but women in particular are often at the front lines, given their high likelihood to work from home.
 MHT formed a partnership with the local municipal government in Ahmedabad and technical experts to develop low-cost, effective solutions.
 Building on local women’s deep knowledge, this partnership trains champions to implement pro‐poor solutions and has influenced Ahmedabad and other cities’ wider climate action planning.